pekwm/pekwm/doc/pekwm_panel.md

 ### Commands

-The **Commands** section of the panel configuration includes configuration for external commands which pekwm_panel will run at given intervals to collect data displayed by the _ExternalData_ and _Bar_ widgets.
+The **Commands** section of the panel configuration includes configuration for external commands which pekwm_panel will run at given intervals to collect data displayed by the _Text_ and _Bar_ widgets.

 The commands run shall output data in the given format: